 Multi-unit — natural garnet beads |

-The 4mm almandine garnet beads are perfectly spherical with a mirror polish, maximizing the characteristic vitreous luster effect of garnet.
+The 4mm almandine garnet beads are perfectly spherical with a mirror polish, maximizing the vitreous luster effect characteristic of garnet.
 The burgundy color is not uniform among all beads: some have a more reddish hue (towards ruby red), while others are darker (towards deep garnet).
-This variation is natural and depends on the local iron concentrations in each mineral fragment.
-When 45–55 beads are accumulated in the bracelet, the overall effect is a rich burgundy with visual depth.

-The high hardness (7–7.5 Mohs) means that the beads can withstand contact with hard surfaces without scratching easily — unlike jade, fluorite, or apatite, almandine garnet maintains its mirror shine with regular use.
-It is one of the most practical options for those looking for an everyday mineral bracelet.
+Its high hardness (7–7.5 Mohs) means that the beads can withstand contact with hard surfaces without easily scratching — unlike jade, fluorite, or apatite, almandine garnet maintains its mirror shine with regular use.
+It is one of the most practical options for those seeking a mineral bracelet for everyday wear.

-Almandine garnet is an iron and aluminum silicate (Fe₃Al₂(SiO₄)₃) that crystallizes in the cubic system under medium-high metamorphic conditions: temperatures of 500–700 °C and pressures of several kilobars.
+Almandine garnet is an iron-aluminum silicate (Fe₃Al₂(SiO₄)₃) that crystallizes in the cubic system under medium-to-high metamorphic conditions: temperatures of 500–700 °C and pressures of several kilobars.
 It is typically found in schists and gneisses, associated with minerals such as biotite, feldspar, and staurolite.
-Idiomorphic crystals (dodecahedra or trapezohedra) are the most prized in jewelry.
-Deposits in Brazil, in the states of Minas Gerais and Rio Grande do Norte, produce high-quality almandine garnet with the characteristic deep burgundy color of the bracelets in this collection.

 In crystal tradition, garnet is associated with vitality, grounding, and courage — qualities linked to its blood-red color.
 This is shared as a cultural reference, not as medical advice.

-Genuine almandine garnet has an intense vitreous luster when polished and a translucent to opaque transparency in small beads.
+Genuine almandine garnet has an intense vitreous luster when polished and a semi-transparent to opaque transparency in small beads.
 The true burgundy color of almandine garnet has a depth that dyed red glass cannot reproduce: under strong light, garnet shows warmer reddish tones with internal reflections.
-Hardness (7–7.5 Mohs) is another indicator: a steel key will not scratch the surface.
-The most common imitations are red glass, pyrope garnet (lighter), and certain synthetic crystals of similar color.

 Frequently Asked Questions